kdeak1210/REST-practice/notes.md

 ### REST Properties

 #### They Make use of Resource-based URL's

 Webpage - http://www.football.com/scores

 Webpage - http://www.football.com/teams/arsenal

 JSON - http://www.football.com/api/scores

 JSON - http://www.football.com/api/teams/arsenal

 #### They Make use of HTTP Methods
+A way of telling the server what type of request we are making...

 - GET - Used to retrieve data from the server
 - POST - Used to send data to the server